Hoyt Arboretum (Portland)

 - As always be sure to take valuables with you and lock your car.

 Kari is a blessed wife and mom to 4 year old twins and a 21 month old.
-She lives in Salem and blogs about local natural/organic deals, frugal homemaking, creativity with little ones, planning parties, and small projects around the house at Twin Mama Loves.
+She lives in Salem and loves local natural/organic deals, frugal homemaking, creativity with little ones, planning parties, and small projects around the house.

 Ready to discover (or re-discover) Portland?
 From the coast to the Gorge, from Clark County to Salem, The Ultimate Guide to Portland Family Fun will allow you to experience the awesomeness this area has to offer!